gaberrini/gRPC-todo-list/README.md

 You can run the `unittests` and see the `tests coverage`.
 You can do it running the script [run_unittests_with_coverage.bat](#run-unittests-with-coverage-script)

 If you prefer you can run them manually.

+If you are running tests make sure to set the environment variable **ENVIRONMENT** to **testing**, because **Database will be dropped and created again** while running tests.
+The script do this automatically.

 ```
 pipenv run python -m coverage run -m unittest discover -s ./src --verbose